DoggieLicc/discord-sdg-helper/README.md

 `?exclusive:%Warlock|%Soul Collector` - Makes Warlock and Soul Collector mutually exclusive

 `?exclusive:Town Power|Town Killing` - Makes all roles with either Town Power tag or Town Killing tag mutually exclusive to eachother

+### Weights

+You can change the weight of roles to make them more or less likely to spawn

+For example, multiplying the weight of Sheriff by 10 will give it 10 times the chance to spawn in all slots it can generate in

+The default weight for all roles is `10`

+Format: `=filter:weight`

+Examples:

+`=%Sheriff:x10` - Multiply weight of sheriff by 10 (100)

+`=$Town:/2` - Divide weight of all town roles by 2 (5)

+`=Cursed:-9` - Subtracts the weight of all roles with Cursed tag by 9 (1)

+`=Town Power:+40` - Adds the weight of all roles with Town Power tag by 40 (50)

+`=%Cleric:1000` - Sets weight of cleric spawning to 1000

+If the filter matches no roles, or if the weight of a role <= 0, generation will fail.